Brady Road Resource Management Facility

 How the gas collection system works

-- A vacuum compressor draws the landfill gas from the wells into seven kilometres of underground piping, to a blower.
+- A vacuum compressor draws the landfill gas from the wells into the underground piping, to a blower.

 - The gas is then blown to the flare, where it is combusted at a temperature of 871 degrees Celsius.